nemanjam/nextjs-prisma-boilerplate/docs/tests.md

 - `POSTGRES_DB=nextjs_prisma_test_db` in .env file will create db in container

 - order:

   1. Start the container and create the database
   2. Migrate the schema
   3. Run the tests
   4. Destroy the container

+- app works without seed, just migrated schema without data
+- app built in Dockerfile, no volumes and live reload, simple
+- no, build app in container runtime - cant rebuild while app is runing, but it will rebuild just app without container
+- seed in beforeAll in tests only

 ### Github Actions test CI